Healthy Homes Assessment Marewa

 Marewa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Marewa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Marewa and New Zealand rental houses where it’s reasonably practicable to put in.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes